About

 I started my computer-related journey when I was 6, playing Commodore 64 games like Boulder Dash, Commando and Pitstop.

-After getting a 14.400bps modem in ~1995 and experiencing the magic of Unix via a dial-up connection, I was decided on it.
+After getting a 14.4kbps modem in ~1995 and experiencing the magic of Unix via a dial-up connection, I was decided on it.
 I started using GNU/Linux a significant percentage of time in 1998 and exclusively as the only OS for desktops and servers in 2001.

-Some of my earliest documented adventures with Unix included translating the famous John Kirch’s 1998 paper “Microsoft Windows NT Server 4.0 versus UNIX” to another language, and 1999 co-authoring a custom GNU/Linux distribution called lt1 that fit in 1.44MB (the size of a diskette) for diskless PC terminals.
+Some of my earliest documented adventures with Unix included translating the famous John Kirch’s 1998 paper “Microsoft Windows NT Server 4.0 versus UNIX” to another language, and 1999 co-authoring a custom GNU/Linux distribution called lt1 that fit in 1.44MB of space (the size of a diskette) for diskless PC terminals.

 To date I have accumulated 25+ years of professional experience using, programming, managing, and documenting Unix and Unix-like systems on and off the Internet.
 I have worked on a number of software projects while holding volunteering, development, consulting, architecting, and/or management roles.